BETTER THAN HAPPY – Episode 167

 A nice clean home.
 The children are all accomplished musicians, and proficient athletes.
 Everyone’s hair is clean, cut, and styled.
 Everyone’s clothes are clean.
 We share inspiring conversations over home-cooked breakfasts every morning, we share song and stories, happily, after prayers at night.
 The children love each other, and stand up for each other, and are, by the way, perfectly socially mature.
 The children love me, and hang on my every word when I am teaching them about their monkey brains and their prefrontal cortex.
 The children love Bryant, and want him to explain that scripture in the Bible again so that they can know how to apply it to their lives.

-Take some to time to look at this list – it’s good to have it written down.
+Take some time to look at your own list – it’s good to have it written down.
 Look at what your expectations are, what you want, and then look at the reality of what IS.
-What is going on in my parenting, in real life?
+What IS going on in my parenting, in real life?
 “Notice the discrepancy that YOU are creating.”
-That’s Brooke Castillo, actually.
+(That’s Brooke Castillo, actually.
 I’m letting her chime in on this discussion.
-Ha ha.
+Ha ha.)
 It is all in our minds, my friends.
-If we are judging our parenting success on these things outside of us – our children’s behavior, for example – then we are the ones creating that discrepancy.
+If we are the ones judging our parenting success on these things outside of us – our children’s behavior, for example – then we are the ones creating that discrepancy.

 Take a second here to consider this: